mrsargent/EA_FinalProject/README.md

 #### Execute Scripts
 You can execute the shell scripts to reproduce the results.
 These are all described with descriptive wording for each step in finalproject/testnet/shellscripts.
 You will have to change all the utxos in teh scripts as ones currently provided have been consumed.
-There are provided wallets in the finalproject/Wallet that may need more funds.
+The provided wallets in the finalproject/Wallet for Company A and User1 must be used as in the initial minter and the validator it requires the verification key hash of both users to avoid malicious people minting and stealing tokens.